- 13 Nov 2023

 - Company Demographics: Define firmographic information, such as market segment, company size, geographic region, or industry.

 - Product Categories: If your product is included in multiple G2 categories, select the category signals you want to include or exclude using the dropdown.
-Alternative signals will also be included or excluded for their corresponding category.

 - Buyer Intent Score and Competitors: Find organizations that generated specific signal types, are in a particular Buying Stage, or have a minimum Activity Level.
 You can also refine Compare signals by searching for specific competitors.